slowernews/wisdom-tldr/README.md

 > *'If a person is nice to you and to nobody else, that person is not nice.'*

 on a deep relationship, politics must match

+“I won’t be less just because you cannot be more”
 -->

 HOWEVER... after taking the first step [mirror](#on-mirroring) their behavior.
 Run away from mediocrity and be ready to loose people.